opentact/opentact-sdk-ios/README.md

 1. Make sure that you have installed xcode in your OSX.
 2. Run CLI. and input `open OpentactSDK.xcodeproj`
 3. Select your device, and Build it.
+4. You can find you compiled famework from `Windows->Project->Derived Data`